Top Rated and Must-See Attractions near Sydney you need to visit!

 Sydney Opera House

 A multi-venue performing art centre located in the heart of Sydney and should be in your must-see attractions list.
-Opened in 1973, today Sydney Opera House is accommodating over 1.2 million people per year who is participating in numerous events.
+Opened in 1973, today Sydney Opera House is accommodating over 1.2 million people per year.
+These visitors are participating in numerous events.
 The performing venues here include Concert Hall, Joan Sutherland Theatre, Drama Theatre, Playhouse, Studio, Ultzon Room, Recording Studio, and Outdoor Forecourt.
 Sydney Opera house is the best vantage point to watch NYE Sydney fireworks.

 Sydney Tower Eye

-Located in Market Street, Sydney Tower Eye is one of the must-see attractions if you visit you Sydney.
+Located in Market Street, this Sydney attractions is one of the must-see attractions if you visit you Sydney.
 This 250 metres tall tower gives you unrivaled 360-degree views of the city and beyond.
 Open every day from 9 am to 9 pm, paying $29 for a flexible pass gives you the options of free entry again within 12 months period.

 Featherdale Wildlife Park